|Prices||Coaching Staff||Cancellation Policies|

 Residential campers must stay on campus for the entire four days unless a parent or legal guardian gives the camp director written permission at registration for departure.
 Overnight campers who leave their car on campus must hand keys in to the Director and will receive them back upon conclusion of camp.

 Room assignments will be given at the registration table.
-Due to safety issues, only double rooms will be available.
-We will not be able to honor ‘triple’ room requests.
-We may be able to keep groups together in adjacent rooms if you note that in advance.
 We will try to accommodate all roommate requests, but this is not a guarantee.

 Our athletic trainer will be present at registration.
 Please communicate any allergies (food or otherwise) and medication(s)/medical condition(s) to the trainer(s) at registration.